RedisLabs/DockerHub/hub-ReBloom.md

 ##
 ## ReBloom with Redis Enterprise
 Redis Enterprise Pack is enterprise grade, highly available, scalable, distributed version of Redis that is fully compatible with open source Redis.
-You can use ReJSON with Redis Enterprise to get the advantages above with your ReJSON deployments.
+You can use ReBloom with Redis Enterprise to get the advantages above with your ReBloom deployments.

 Open source Redis applications using ReBloom transparently work against Redis Enterprise Pack.
 Simply change your connections to point at Redis Enterprise Pack database endpoint.